 Unfortunately, due to the quantized nature of the sensors, there is a degree of rounding when computing the exact lens distance by your camera.

-Normally this causes no discernible effect, but for very precise photography with a very shallow depth of field, or when shooting with a telephoto lens your camera might end up being slightly less in focus than compared with contrast-based autofocus.
+Usually, this causes no discernible effect, but for exact photography with a very shallow depth of field or when shooting with a telephoto lens, your camera might be slightly less in focus compared with contrast-based autofocus.

 Dual Pixel Autofocus